 Minced Beef, Goat’s Cheese and Bell Pepper Lasagne Roll Ups

 Add a twist to the well-loved baked lasagne recipe by spreading a mixture of ground beef and bell pepper tomato sauce.
 Top with some goat’s cheese, roll it up and bake it in the oven for easy, individual servings.

 With Knorr Napoli Tomato Sauce Mix, tomato based sauces are so easy to prepare.
 Just add water to get a versatile tomato sauce based from which you can create all your tomato dishes.
 It offers a natural pulpy consistency and is suitable for Western and Asian dishes.
 You can use Knorr Napoli Tomato Sauce Mix as a modern ingredient or directly as a pour-over sauce.Find out more

 With Knorr White Sauce Mix, white sauces are so easy to prepare.
-Just add water to create your personalized white sauce.
-It is also perfect for other white sauce based sauces, like cheese sauce, parsley sauce or mushroom sauce.
+Just add water to create your personalised white sauce.
+It is also perfect for other white sauce-based sauces, like cheese sauce, parsley sauce or mushroom sauce.
 So irresistible!
 Create your signature sauces with Knorr White Sauce Mix.Find out more